Freely-Given-org/ESFM/ESFMspec.md

 1. Pipe is used in USFM 3.0 inside \w and \fig and other fields
 2. We have encountered USFM Bibles where the translators (wrongly?) use double pipe characters for a line break
 3. We have encountered original texts in the USFM where the editor uses a pipe character to mean "or" (i.e., for alternatives)
-4: The broken bar is not on standard PC keyboards so MUCH less likely to be entered as part of any Bible text.
+4. The broken bar is not on standard PC keyboards so MUCH less likely to have been entered as part of any existing Bible text.

 In a previous test we had: